CDC’s Nationwide Residential Eviction Order

 As with other eviction moratoria, the tenant remains obligated to pay rent that comes due.
 However, unlike other eviction moratoria, the landlord is allowed to continue to assess late fees, penalties and interest during the CDC moratorium.
 Also, it’s not clear whether or not landlords can pursue collection actions (other than evictions) during the CDC moratoria for amounts owing.

-The Order does not include income relief for landlords.
+The Order does not include income replacement for landlords.

 Impact on State and Local Moratoria

-Note: The State moratorium is set to expire on October 15, but is likely to be extended.
-The City moratorium expires on December 31, 2020 unless the Mayor lifts her Emergency Declaration before then.
+Note: The State moratorium had been set to expire on October 15, but has been extended to January 1, 2021.
+The City moratorium already had been extended to January 1, 2021 or until the Mayor lifts her Emergency Declaration.

 Criminal Penalties for Violating the CDC Order

 The U.S. Department of Justice is tasked with enforcement.
 Criminal penalties can be up to $100,000 and 1 year in jail per violation for individuals or up to $250,000 if the violation results in a death.
 Penalties for organizations are up to $200,000 if the violation doesn’t result in a death and $500,000 if it does.
-Therefore, the Order and its residential eviction moratorium should not be taken lightly.
+Therefore, if you are a landlord in a state where the Order is in effect, the Order and its residential eviction moratorium should not be taken lightly.